New federal rule honors LI boy’s tragic death

 Driving over a bump.
 That’s what it felt like to the Syosset father when he accidentally backed up his car over his 2-year-old son, killing him.

-Greg Gulbransen has spent the past 15 years trying to make up for that day, advocating that carmakers install backup cameras in all vehicles.
-He’s spoken before Congress, joined a lawsuit and recounted his heart-wrenching story again and again.
+Greg Gulbransen has spent the past 15 years trying to make up for that day, advocating for backup cameras in all new vehicles.
+He has spoken before Congress, joined a lawsuit and recounted his heart-wrenching story time and again.

 On Tuesday, a new federal rule — named for his son, Cameron — went into effect, making backup cameras standard equipment in all new cars.